shelljs/shelljs/README.md

 + `+N`: Displays the Nth directory (counting from the left of the list printed by dirs when invoked without options), starting with zero.
 + `-N`: Displays the Nth directory (counting from the right of the list printed by dirs when invoked without options), starting with zero.

 Display the list of currently remembered directories.
-Returns an array of paths in the stack, or a single path if +N or -N was specified.
+Returns an array of paths in the stack, or a single path if `+N` or `-N` was specified.

-See also: pushd, popd
+See also: `pushd`, `popd`

 ### echo([options,] string [, string ...])

 Available options:

 + `-e`: interpret backslash escapes (default)